pivotal/docs-tap/cli-plugins/insight/cli-docs/tanzu_insight_health.hbs.md

 # tanzu insight health

-Use this command to checks if an endpoint is reachable.
+This topic tells you how to use the Tanzu Insight CLI plug-in `tanzu insight health` to check if an endpoint is reachable.

 ## <a id='synopsis'></a>Synopsis